collinschwantes/Annotated_Ultras/README.md

 `which -a jekyll` should return a ruby shim path (not a blank) and/or running `jekyll` returns a list of options

+Navigate to the folder in the commandline `cd path/to/folder`

 After that, `jekyll serve` should boot up the site at localhost:4000

 If that doesn't work.
 Check out the instructions for installing jekyll [here](https://jekyllrb.com/docs/installation/)